 During the 7th International Symposium on Traditional Polyphony in Tbilisi, Frank Scherbaum was introduced to the legendary ethnomusicologist Simha Arom.
 Best known for his work on African Polyphony and Polyrhythm, he had also started to work on Georgian music, trying to decipher its musical grammar using score analysis.
-This meeting was the beginning of a collaboration which still continuous today (joint publications with Simha Arom and coworkers).
+This meeting was the beginning of a collaboration which still continuous today.

 In October 2015, during the 16th International Society for Music Information Retrieval Conference in Malaga, Frank Scherbaum met Meinard Müller, professor for semantic audio processing at the University of Erlangen and one of the world leaders in music processing.
-This was the beginning of an ongoing cooperation which finally resulted in the joint research project Computational Analysis of Traditional Georgian Vocal Music, funded by the German Research Foundation [DFG MU 2686/13-1, SCHE 280/20-1], which is running from 2018 to 2021 (joint publications with Meinard Müller and coworkers).
+This was the beginning of an ongoing cooperation which finally resulted in the joint research project Computational Analysis of Traditional Georgian Vocal Music, funded by the German Research Foundation [DFG MU 2686/13-1, SCHE 280/20-1], which is running from 2018 to 2022.

 From Musicology of the Earth to Computational Ethnomusicology of Georgian Music.
 This is a kind of travelogue of my personal journey to Computational Ethnomusicology of Georgian Music.
 It has been published in a short form in the Bulletin of the International Research Center for Traditional Polyphony, Tbilisi, Dec.
 2018.